 America's energy boom provides a unique opportunity for the U.S to create even more jobs, and save energy, for Americans by updating our nation's energy infrastructure.

-Within in the past 4 years, the United States has become the world's top producer of oil and natural gas.
+Within the past few years, the United States has become the world's top producer of oil and natural gas.
 This dramatic expansion in our nation's energy production has rocketed us ahead of perennial top oil-producing nations like Saudi Arabia, Russia, China, Canada, and Venezuela.

 As a result, spending on the infrastructure necessary to support our energy boom has increased — about 60% from 2010 to 2013.
 In 2015, neary $45 billion was spent on new infrastructure.
 This is a great start.
 But more is needed to support our nation's new place as the world's leading producer of oil and natural gas.